dupr/duprkit/README.md

 THIS TOOLKIT ONLY FOCUSES ON GETTING SCUTWORK DONE.

 D**ian may be pronounced as "Dasteriskian", i.e. "D-asterisk-ian".
+(Although ugly.
+[Put your suggestion here.](https://github.com/dupr/duprkit/issues/2))

 # DISCLAIMER